cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 *(Built in July 2019)*

 ### Goals
 This prototype was designed to test how victims of cybercrime engage with a longer form that asks preset questions.
-It was based on the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), and was designed to lower the cognitive burden by simplifying layout, content, and interactions.
+It was based on the [baseline fraud reporting form](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), and was re-designed to lower the cognitive load by simplifying layout, content, and interactions.
+It reduces content for easier reading and uses more accessible language.

 ### Features
- * Mostly structured input fields
+ * Structured input fields
  * Landing page with purpose and what to prepare
  * Divided into short skippable sections
    * Event description (what, when, how)